stuepfnick/elevators/readme.md

 Written 100% in Java and it uses Swing GUI for the display of the simulation.
 <p>
 Simply clone the repo*, run it and enter the commands in the console (it will show possible commands after start), see resultes in Swing windows.<br>
-*(for ElevatorTest you need to add JUnit (5) to project library, or if you just want run it, delete "ElevatorTest.java" after cloning)
+*(for ElevatorTest you need to add JUnit (5) to project library, or if you just want run the application, you can also delete "ElevatorTest.java" after cloning)

 **Screenshot:**<br>
 <img src="elevators_screenshot.jpg" width="538">